nealbob/nealbob.github.io/_posts/2026-9-21-greatest-team.md

 *[Open this interactive graphic]({{ '/images/afl-greatest-team/team-trajectories.html' | relative_url }}) to explore each club's ladder position and model-adjusted strength by year since 1990.*

-Since Chris Scott took over in 2011, Geelong have taken a different path, remaining consistently near the top.
+Since Chris Scott took over in 2011, Geelong has taken a different path, remaining consistently near the top.
 By 2022, only three players were left from Geelong's 2011 premiership side.
 It was a complete rebuild without bottoming out, achieved partly by recruiting mature-age players from other AFL teams, lower leagues (the VFL, WAFL and SANFL) and other sports (e.g., Gaelic football and athletics).

 But does staying competitive year in, year out make it harder to reach the pinnacle?
 Sydney and Collingwood have had a similar experience to Geelong at times, remaining competitive for long periods and having many near misses.
 History seems to suggest that a core of young draft talent that stays together, is hardened by the adversity of difficult years and then reaches its athletic peak at the same time is a good recipe for a premiership.